-Redbridge's main Revenue Account from which is met the cost of providing most of the council's services.
+Redbridge's main Revenue Account from which is met the cost of providing most of the Council's services, paid from Council tax and government grants (excluding HRA).

-General Fund Working Balance
+General Fund Balance

 Revenue Funds that are uncommitted and available to support general funding pressures not otherwise specifically covered by planned budget or earmarked reserves.